official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 6 March’.
 94 UN Security Council, ‘4714th Meeting Friday 7 March 2003’ (S/PV.4714).

-29

-Executive Summarythe Council concluded, on or before 17 March 2003, that Iraq had demonstrated full, unconditional, immediate and active co‑operation in accordance with its disarmament obligations and was yielding possession of all weapons and proscribed material to UNMOVIC and the IAEA.
+the Council concluded, on or before 17 March 2003, that Iraq had demonstrated full, unconditional, immediate and active co‑operation in accordance with its disarmament obligations and was yielding possession of all weapons and proscribed material to UNMOVIC and the IAEA.